GAM3RG33K/flutter_settings_screens/README.md

 );
 ```

-Inside the children parameter you can define settings tiles and other widgets.
+Inside the children parameter, you can define settings tiles and other widgets.
 In this example we create a screen with a simple CheckboxSettingsTile in it:

 ```dart
 SettingsScreen(